 - Find a mobile vet in your area who will come to your house to perform the exam and administer vaccinations.

 - Ask your vet for a little gabapentin, a calming med.
-Administer an hour or two before you leave, and your cat should be more relaxed.
+Administer 2-3 hours before you leave, and your cat should be more relaxed.

 Annual vet visits are important to monitor your pet’s health.
 Don’t forget to always pet and brush your cat and clean their eyes and ears.
 This way, you can keep an eye out for bumps, growths, mites, fleas, skin conditions, etc.

 It’s really important to monitor vaccine injection sites.
 Why?
-Because some cats develop cancerous tumors there.
+It’s rare, but some cats develop cancerous tumors there.
 Read all about it in this post.